Sigma-Education-Labs/platform/README.md

 # Blazemaps web platform

-This is a web platform that aims to visualize the active fires detected by the in code in [this repository](https://github.com/Sigma-Education-Labs/camera).
+This is a web platform that aims to visualize the active fires detected by the code in [this repository](https://github.com/Sigma-Education-Labs/camera).

 ## How to install
 1. Clone this repository